Chidinmadnjoku/Data-Science-Portfolio/README.md

 * Reviewed the available commercial and open-source data analysis software appropriate for the business issues.

 * Selected a business case with the data analysis requirements, synthesised a plan for addressing the probelms with the suggestions of the technique and the available software.

+## Project: Customer-Segmentation-RFM-Modelling

+* The RFM (Recency, Frequency, and Monetary) model analyses customer value based on their transaction history.
+It is used to gain an understanding of the customer's behaviour based on three factors - Recency, Frequency and Monetary.

+This analysis was done in Jupyter notebook, an EDA (Exploratory data analysis) was applied firstly find answers to questions like:
+What is the average customer spend?
+How frequently do they buy?
+How long ago was their last transaction done?

+* The RFM values which are -Recency which calculates how many days ago the customer transacted with the business, Frequency which calcutates the number of times they transact with the business and Monetary that calculates how much the customer's transaction is worth.

+* The benefit of the RFM is that it helps the business with properly categorize its customers based on their interaction with the business to enhance effective targetting of marketing strategies.